| |

 button headed tendons that were found throughout the deck.
 Further,

-spalls located on the deck were repaired with 5,000 psi ready mixed
+spalls located on the deck were repaired with 5,000 PSI ready mixed

 concrete.